DanielJMaia/milestone-project-1-band/README.md

 ## Technologies Used

 ### HTML

 This was used to create the markup.

 ### CSS

 This was used to style the webpage.
 Bootstrap was the mobile-first framework that enabled the website to be responsive using the grid layout. https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css

 ### Validators

 When the website being developed the both the HTML and CSS was validated using the W3 validation service (https://validator.w3.org/)

+## Testing

+### Problems Encountered

+### Mobile First Approach

+## Deployment
+To deploy my project I pushed my AWS Environment to my Github repository named milestone-project-1-band via the command line.
+I did this every time I changed something in my code, although to begin with I didn't do it as often as I should have resulting in poor version documentation.
+I have since learned the importance of pushing all changed to GitHub no matter how insignificant.
+Please find my [GitHub here](https://github.com/DanielJMaia/milestone-project-1-band).

+## Credits

+### Content

+### Media Locations

+### Acknowledgements and Thanks